mderriey/mderriey.github.io/_posts/2018-08-20-install-vsts-deployment-group-agent-on-azure-vms.md

 <figure>
   <img src="/public/images/posts/2018-08-20/enable-prerequisites.png" alt="Install the VSTS deployment group agent on VMs">
-  <figcaption>The setting that allows to install the deployment group agent on VMs</figcaption>
+  <figcaption>The setting that drives the installation of the deployment group agent on VMs</figcaption>
 </figure>

 After selecting that option, we're prompted to fill in a few additional properties: